serendeepia/playbook/_docs/4_1_agile_methodology.md

 Our issues or tasks can have different labels depending on their nature:
 * `enhancement`: new feature or request
-* `bug`: something that is not working as expecting and needs a fix
+* `bug`: something that is not working as expected and needs a fix
-* `duplicated`: this task/issue was a duplicated of other
+* `duplicated`: this task/issue was a duplicate of other one
 * `question`: more information is needed
-* `wontfix`: this task/issue wont be resolved
+* `wontfix`: this task/issue won't be resolved

-The boards in GitHub are automated, this means we don not need to move the issues from one column to another.
+The boards in GitHub are automated, this means we don't need to move the issues from one column to another.
 They move automatically.

 ## Versioning

 We do not do versioning of source code but we do name every sprint release with an increase number.
-In case we need to do it we use semantic versioning (see [http://semver.org/](http://semver.org/)) and tag the commit as appropriate.
+In case we need to do it, we use semantic versioning (see [http://semver.org/](http://semver.org/)) and tag the commit as appropriate.

 ## Data

-Small dataset are under the `data/` directory of the project.
+Small datasets are under the `data/` directory of the project.
 We use git-lfs for large files.

 Big datasets can be in gs or aws.
-Ideally we synchronize the data locally to the machine when the training is going to be performed when needed.
+Ideally, we synchronize the data locally to the machine when the training is going to be performed when needed.

 Some guidelines about the data:
 * We shouldn’t delete any data sample
-* We should use md5 or unique identifier for the files of the data when appropriate (for example for images downloaded from internet)
+* We should use md5 or a unique identifier for the files of the data when appropriate (for example for images downloaded from internet)
 * We should include a description file to describe the data, this file must be also in the github repository.